 We first enter the User Experience phase on a project once we're in the wireframe stage.
 Some people think that wireframes are a sketch of the project, providing a rough idea of its layout and how it will look.
 However, that isn't our definition.
 At CommonPlaces, a wireframe is a clickable, functioning prototype of the website.

-Once we have that, we can move through the process of doing all those things which visitors to the site would have to perform: signing in, logging on, navigating through the site - whatever constitutes practical usage of the website.
+Once we have that, we can move through the process of doing all the task that visitors to the site would have to perform: signing in, logging on, navigating through the site - whatever constitutes practical usage of the website.
 This is the beginning of addressing usability concerns.
 We test the primary functions of the site, making sure that all parts of the project make sense.

 When to test